ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 ### ActiveSyncClient

-ActiveSyncClient works as an intermediary between the protocol adapter and the SUT.
-The protocol adapter calls ActiveSyncClient to connect, disconnect, and execute commands.
-ActiveSyncClient passes the protocol adapter requests and sends the protocol adapter request to the SUT.
-ActiveSyncClient receives the response from the SUT and sends the response back to the protocol adapter.
+The ActiveSyncClient works as an intermediary between the protocol adapter and the SUT.
+The protocol adapter calls the ActiveSyncClient to connect, disconnect, and execute commands.
+The ActiveSyncClient passes the protocol adapter requests and sends the protocol adapter request to the SUT.
+The ActiveSyncClient receives the response from the SUT and sends the response back to the protocol adapter.

 ### Helper methods